Skip to main content

 ...

-🎉 Congratulations: you have installed a Compound Promise and created an instance of the Paved Path!
+🎉 Congratulations: you have installed a Compound Promise and requested a Paved Path Resource!

 A closer look in the Promise

-Start by noticing the workerClusterResources for the Paved Path Promise:
+Start by noticing the dependencies for the Paved Path Promise:

 apiVersion: platform.kratix.io/v1alpha1